dhannywi/surfwax_iss/README.md

 All data has been removed.
 ```

-However, if you run the curl command without loading the data first, you will get an erroe message:
+However, if you run the curl command without loading the data first, you will get an error message:
 ```console
 username:~/surfwax_iss$ curl localhost:5000/delete-data -X DELETE
 No data to delete.